 These included among other cars developed during that period, FIAT UNO, which was produced in over 15 million units and the famous “cinque barrette” (five bars) logo that has been FIAT trademark throughout that time.

 At the end of his career, making use of technologies borrowed from the industrial production processes, he applied them as an artist by writing a new page in the history of jewellery.

-Mario Maioli is a painter as well, as shown by his acrylic-painted surfaces, strongly structured in their composition.
-His works have been shown in various international art exhibitions through the world with Fondazione Sartirana Arte and the Istituto Italiano di Cultura.
+Mario Maioli is a painter as well, as shown by his acrylic-painted surfaces, which are firmly structured in their composition.
+His works have been shown in various international art exhibitions worldwide with Fondazione Sartirana Arte and the Istituto Italiano di Cultura.